metantonio/free-lossless/README.md

 ```powershell
 python build_app.py
 ```
-The executable will be generated in the `dist` folder.
+The executable will be generated in the `dist` folder and will be around 2.63 GB.

 ---